atka66/ssd-remaster/README.md

 #### Act 1

+* Base background sky should be a proper sky instead of sky-wall
+* Some cameras should be higher up instead of laying on the floor
-* [WIP] Fix aircraft scene water clipping bug
+* Water floor clips during aircraft scene
-* Fix container doors to actually open instead of switching between impassable and passable
+* Container doors should open instead of switching between impassable and passable

 #### Act 2